guitarbeerchocolate/cheat-sheets/php-notes.md

 Static methods can be called directly - without creating an instance of the class first.

+Static methods are often utility methods found in System, Wrapper and Collections classes that are used because they can be more efficient.

     class greeting {
         public static function welcome() {
             echo "Hello World!";